 The Department of Dance acknowledges the wonderful and exciting achievements of our alumni since they have embarked upon their professional careers.

-Carisa Armstrong, MFA 2002, was recently appointed as the Director of the Academy for Visual and Performing Arts at Texas A & M University in College Station, Texas where she is a Clinical Associate Professor in the Department of Health and Kinesiology.
+Carisa Armstrong, MFA 2002, is Director of the Academy for Visual and Performing Arts at Texas A & M University in College Station, Texas where she is a Clinical Associate Professor in the Department of Health and Kinesiology.

-Jane Baas, MFA 1978, was appointed as an Associate Dean in the Honors College at Western Michigan University in Kalamazoo, Michigan.
+Jane Baas, MFA 1978, is an Associate Dean in the Honors College at Western Michigan University in Kalamazoo, Michigan.

-Karina Browne, MFA 2014, is currently an Adjunct Professor of Dance and is also the co-director at All That Jazz Dance Academy in Castalia, Ohio.
+Karina Browne, MFA 2014, is Director of Dance at Notre Dame College in Cleveland, OH and is also the co-director at All That Jazz Dance Academy in Castalia, Ohio.

 Christopher A. Bell, MFA 2012, is working in New York with renowned choreographer Mark Dendy in his Mark Dendy Projects.
 Recent projects include performing in Dendy’s NEWYORKNEWYORK@AstorPlace in May 2015.

-Jenn Birou Lakamp, MFA 2010 has recently opened her own dance studio Dance Haven in Youngsville, LA, where she offers a wide range of dance studies to over 60 students.
+Jenn Birou Lakamp, MFA 2010, owns a dance studio Dance Haven in Youngsville, LA, where she offers a wide range of dance studies to over 60 students.

-Michelle Blanton Strong, MFA 2011, was recently appointed as an Instructional Assistant Professor to teach Dance at Texas A & M University in College Station, Texas.
+Michelle Blanton Strong, MFA 2011, is as an Instructional Assistant Professor at Texas A & M University in College Station, Texas.

 Kristy Clement, MFA 2013, is currently performing with the Detroit Dance Collective.

-DeWitt Cooper III, MFA 2007, is currently teaching modern dance at the Bolles School in Jacksonville, Florida where he is also Artist in Residence at La Villa School of the Arts creating a new work to music by Carl Jenkins titled “STILLL SURVIVING”.
+DeWitt Cooper III, MFA 2007, teaches modern dance at the Bolles School in Jacksonville, Florida where he is also Artist in Residence at La Villa School of the Arts creating a new work to music by Carl Jenkins titled “STILLL SURVIVING”.
 Since 2012, he has been the Artistic Director of the Jacksonville Center for the Arts, one of Florida’s finest dance institutions, and he continues as the founding Artistic Director of CooperMorgan Dance having recently celebrated ten years of performances.
+In 2020, he received the ‘Adjunct Teacher of the Year’ award from Douglas Anderson School of the Arts in Jacksonville, Florida.

-Gina Gibney, MFA ’82, founder of Gibney Dance in New York has expanded her Gibney studios in New York to include the newly renovated Performing Arts Center at 280 Broadway.
-She has also founded the Dance in Process program which is funded by the Andrew W. Mellon Foundation.
+Gina Gibney, MFA ’82, is founder of Gibney Dance in New York where she has expanded her Gibney studios to include the newly renovated Performing Arts Center at 280 Broadway.
+She also founded the Dance in Process program which is funded by the Andrew W. Mellon Foundation.

-Emily Johnson Boyd, MFA 2002, has been an Associate Professor of Dance at Tarrant College in the Dallas/Ft.
-Worth area and will be performing with her long-time colleague and fellow CWRU alumna Carisa Armstrong, this spring at the Dallas Dance Festival following a collaborative project in New York with Mosaic Dance.
+Emily Johnson Boyd, MFA 2002, is currently Associate Professor of Dance at Tarrant College in the Dallas/Ft.
+Worth area.
+In recent years she performed with long-time colleague and fellow CWRU alumna Carisa Armstrong, at the Dallas Dance Festival following a collaborative project in New York with Mosaic Dance.

 Sherry Harper, MFA ’11, is currently an Instructor of Dance in the Health and Human Performance Department at Prairie View A & M University in Prairie View, Texas where she both teaches dance and serves as the Artistic and Executive Director of the Classic Dance Ensemble.
 She is also Adjunct Professor at Lone Star College in Cypress, Texas and the Vice President of Black College Dance Exchange.